tdhock/animint/index.md

 You can also download a zip file of the package and install it normally using install_packages() if you do not want to install the devtools package.

+### A Note about using Google Chrome

+Google Chrome blocks local file access by default.
+To get around this, you must close all chrome instances and then restart chrome using the flag --allow-file-access-from-files.
+In Windows, you do this using cmd, the command prompt.
+Alternately, Firefox will work by default.

 <a name="intro"/>
 Introduction
 ---------------------------------------------------------